rixx/2018.djangocon.eu/info/travelling.md

 costs 5.60 EUR.
 Tickets can not be bought on board of the train, you will need to get one beforehand.
 There are red ticket machines by DB that sell both DB and VRN tickets and take cash, credit cards and some debit cards (girocard/Maestro/V-Pay).

+The electronic displays outside and inside of the trains are notoriously broken and might show none or false information.
+The electronic displays on the platform are usually correct.
+If in doubt, ask a local or a DB staff member.

 Heidelberg and Mannheim share their tram and bus network and there is a tram that goes from Mannheim to Heidelberg (route “5”).
 However, it is much slower than the DB trains and can not be used with a